-Schistosomiasis risk is present in the whole country, including urban areas.
+Schistosomiasis risk is present in the described areas only:

-The main intermediate host snail is: Bulinus truncatus, Bulinus globosus, Biomphalaria pfeifferi, Biomphalaria sudanica
+The main intermediate host snail is: Biomphalaria glabrata

 Schistosomiasis, also known as Bilharzia, is caused by Schistosoma trematode flatworms.
 It is transmitted by snails living in fresh water such as lakes, rivers, streams and ponds.
 This preventable disease affects approximately 243 million people worldwide.
 The following flatworms – S. haematobium, S. mansoni, S. guineensis, S. intercalatum, S. mekongi, S. japonicum as well as S. mattheei and S. malayensis are responsible for Schistosomiasis in humans causing damage either to the urinary tract, bladder, kidneys, liver, or gastro-intestinal system.
 Schistosomiasis is a Neglected Tropical Disease (NTD)*.
 Many countries affected by the disease have active health education and eradication programs focusing on improved sanitation and snail control.

 * Neglected Tropical Diseases are chronic infections that are typically endemic in low income countries.
 They prevent affected adults and children from going to school, working, or fully participating in community life, contributing to stigma and the cycle of poverty.

 Travellers swimming in fresh water in Africa, Southeast Asia, South America, and some Caribbean islands are at greater risk.